bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/index.md

 The Bodo DataFrame Library supports Pandas Series methods and accessors that are listed below.
 They can be accessed through `BodoSeries` and follow the same behavior as their Pandas equivalents.
 For details on usage, we link to the corresponding Pandas documentation.

 !!! note
 	If the user code encounters an unsupported Pandas API or an unsupported parameter, Bodo DataFrame Library gracefully falls back to native Pandas.
 See [overview][overview] of the Bodo DataFrame Library for more info.

 ## Computations / descriptive stats
 - [`bodo.pandas.BodoSeries.abs`][bodoseriesabs]
 - [`bodo.pandas.BodoSeries.clip`][bodoseriesclip]
+- [`bodo.pandas.BodoSeries.round`][bodoseriesround]
+!!! note
+	For the following reduction methods, only default parameters are currently supported.
 - [`bodo.pandas.BodoSeries.count`][bodoseriescount]
-- [`bodo.pandas.BodoSeries.round`][bodoseriesround]
 - [`bodo.pandas.BodoSeries.max`][bodoseriesmax]
 - [`bodo.pandas.BodoSeries.min`][bodoseriesmin]
 - [`bodo.pandas.BodoSeries.product`][bodoseriesproduct]